 - Played in 14 games with one start in 2015 and recorded 35 tackles (23 solo), 3½ sacks, a forced fumble, seven QB pressures, a QB hit and a pass defensed.
-Also played in both postseason games and recorded eight tackles (six solo), two QB hits, four pressures, a forced fumble and tied the franchise single-postseason record with 3½ sacks (Clay Matthews, 2010).
+Also played in both postseason games and recorded eight tackles (six solo), two QB hits, four pressures and a forced fumble, and tied the franchise single-postseason record with 3½ sacks (Matthews, 2010).

 - Started four of a career-high 15 games played in 2014, recording 24 tackles (21 solo), three sacks, six pressures, a QB hit, a forced fumble, a fumble recovery and a career-high two passes defensed.